indrode/feature_setting/README.md

-# FeatureSetting
+# feature_setting

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/feature_setting`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+**This gem is under development and has not been pushed!**

 ## Installation

-Add this line to your application's Gemfile:
+Add the gem to your application's Gemfile:

 ```ruby
 gem 'feature_setting'